Skip to main content

 #

-Processing times for Form I-129S can vary depending on the case type and current workload.
-It is advisable to consult the official USCIS processing time tool for the most accurate information.
+The processing time for Form I-129S depends on the case type and current workload.
+Always consult the official USCIS processing time tool for the most accurate information.

 Why this matters